• Skip to primary navigation

 • Contact

-Home > Featured in Mental Health > How First Responders Train To Intervene in Mental Health Crisis
+Home > Featured in Mental Health > How First Responders Train to Intervene in Mental Health Crises

 May 6, 2022 By Chris Foy

-How First Responders Train To Intervene in Mental Health Crisis
+How First Responders Train to Intervene in Mental Health Crises

-Find out how first responders train to handle mental health crisis calls, what the result of CIT training is and how it impacts the future of mental health support.
+Find out how first responders train to handle mental health crisis calls, what the result of crisis intervention team (CIT) training is and how it impacts the future of mental health support.

 Training Programs and Funding for Response to Mental Health Calls